 You need to follow these five easy steps to set up a self-hosted WordPress blog.

 Step 1.
-Get a host
+Get a host and start a blog

 Your website “lives” on a web host.